Ziff Davis Sues OpenAI for Copyright Infringement, Escalating AI-Media Tensions

 Share

-Ziff Davis, owner of major digital outlets like CNET, PCMag, and IGN, has filed a lawsuit against OpenAI for copyright infringement, claiming the AI company used its content without permission to train AI models.
+Ziff Davis, owner of major digital outlets like CNET and IGN, has filed a lawsuit against OpenAI for copyright infringement, accusing the AI company of unauthorized use of its content for training AI models.

 Ziff Davis Files Lawsuit Against OpenAI